 Unlike allergies, food intolerances do not involve the immune system.
 The symptoms usually occur much more slowly, after eating significant amounts of a particular food, and often because the body is unable to process the food effectively.
 Many food intolerances involve the digestive system.
 For example, lactose intolerance is a common condition where a sugar called lactose is poorly digested and thus fermented by gut bacteria.
 The symptoms caused by food intolerance are varied.
 Digestive symptoms may include bloating, diarrhoea, nausea or vomiting.
 Other signs may include fatigue, sluggishness, or joint pains.

 Histamine is a chemical present in specific immune cells (mast cells and basophils) throughout the body that is released during an allergic reaction.
 Histamine is one of the substances responsible for the symptoms of inflammation and is the major cause of the runny nose, sneezing, and itching in allergic rhinitis.
-It also stimulates production of acid by the stomach and narrows the airways in the lungs.
+It also stimulates the production of acid in the stomach and narrows the airways in the lungs.

 Hypersensitivity is extreme physical sensitivity to particular substances or conditions.